roach-php/roach-php.dev/content/docs/introduction.md

 Want to add custom HTTP headers to every outgoing request based on some condition?
 Sure thing, sounds like a job for a [downloader middleware](/docs/downloader-middleware).

 Post a message into the company Slack after a run was finished to gloat about how great your spider works?
 I... guess you could write an [extension](/docs/extensions) for that and listen on the corresponding event.

-Crush your enemies and hear their lamentations?
-Um, this is a Wendy’s.